-Disney’s BEAUTY AND THE BEAST is a “tale as old as time” though it’s anything but stale.
+Disney’s Beauty and the Beast is a “tale as old as time” though it’s anything but stale.
 This live-action reimagining of the 1991 animated movie retains the original plot while introducing new interpretations of the characters and their backstories.
-Additional scenes provide parallels between Belle (Emma Watson) and the Beast (Dan Stevens).
-The Beast’s worthiness is now a forgone conclusion.
-Life would have been different growing up with a kind father like Maurice (Kevin Kline).
+Additional scenes provide parallels between Belle (Emma Watson) and the Beast (Dan Stevens); the Beast’s worthiness is now a forgone conclusion.
+The movie shows his life would have been different had he grown up with a kind father like Maurice (Kevin Kline).
 The Beast is now worthy of Belle in a way that he wasn’t previously–or is he?

 The new plot points don’t gel as well as intended.
-Scenes showing Belle’s past don’t illuminate anything new.
+Additional scenes about Belle’s past don’t illuminate anything new.
 Her key qualities of bravery, intelligence and kindness remain unquestioned.
 For the Beast, a cruel father seems to be explanation enough regarding his worthiness for redemption.
 An audience already willing to accept the premise of Belle and the Beast’s relationship doesn’t need these additional scenes.
 Likewise, an audience questioning the Beast’s growth will not be satisfied with hints of a cruel father.

-Along with reinterpreting scenes and sets in BEAUTY AND THE BEAST, Disney as a whole seems to be updating their stance on princesses.
-As waves of feminists have long criticized the depiction of princesses in need of saviors, recent movies like MOANA have made an effort to show the heroics of their female leads.
-Belle, like Moana (Auli’i Cravalho), declares quite emphatically that she is not a princess.
+Along with reinterpreting scenes and sets, Disney as a whole seems to be updating their stance on princesses.
+As waves of feminists have long criticized the depiction of princesses in need of saviors, recent movies like Moana have made an effort to show the heroics of their female leads.
+Belle, like Moana, declares quite emphatically that she is not a princess.

 While it’s great to see the strength these women possess and studio’s attempts to modernize, it seems somewhere along the way, ‘princess’ became a four letter word.
 The definition of princess is not “woman who needs to be saved”.
 It’s wonderful seeing Moana risk her life for her people.
 It’s fabulous that Belle loves reading and recognizes beauty comes from within.
 No matter how often Gaston (a fabulous Luke Evans) shows off his muscles he will never be the man for her.
 Belle’s confidence never wavers.